64kramsystem/personal_notes/ruby.md

 int.chr                                       # int   → byte/char (ASCII-8)

 hex.hex                                       # hex   → int (same as `to_i(16)`)

+str.codepoints          	                    # like str.bytes, but each entry is a full codepoint [codepoints].pack('U*') 		                  # codepoints to string
+[bytes].map(&:chr).join                       # print string with printable chars and non-printable as escape sequence, from bytes;
+                                              # add :inspect at the end to have the string not automatically converted.
 ```

 See https://idiosyncratic-ruby.com/49-what-the-format.html for `printf`-style formatting.